Mississippi & Alambama

 The Tombigbee finally flows into the waterway at the end of the levee, mile 366.3, marking the southern end of the Canal Section.
 I boated up the Tombigbee for 2-3 mies in 9-10 feet of water.
 The nearby town of Amory, MS was the northern limit of steamboats during the steamboat era.
 The 149 mile River Section flows between Amory and Demopolis, AL at mile 217.
 In this section the Corps built four locks to deepen the channel and dug about 20 cutoffs to shortening the river by about 30 miles.
 On a chart, the River Section looks much like the Tombigbee headwaters spaghetti, but with bigger noodles as tributaries flow in and the Tombigbee repeatedly crisscrosses the straightened waterway.

 Demopolis, at mile 217, is the southern end of both the River Section and Tenn-Tom project.
 It’s also where the Black Warrior River – with its own locks and history, joins the Tombigbee and the two take the name Black Warrior-Tombigbee Waterway.
 From here south to Mobile, the river is largely in its natural, lazy, winding state, with only the 1950s era Demopolis and Coffeeville Lock and Dams to guarantee year round navigation.
 It has some very inviting beaches and a stop at Bobby’s Fish Camp is a must if only because it’s the only fuel in that long section.
 The rustic feel and home cooked meals at Bobby’s match the Tombigbee well.
-And if you want to enjoy the best in southern food and hostility, you’d be hard pressed to beat a meal at Huck’s Place in Columbus, MS or SVH Bistro in Demopolis, AL.
+And if you want to enjoy the best in southern food and hospitality, you’d be hard pressed to beat a meal at Huck’s Place in Columbus, MS or SVH Bistro in Demopolis, AL.

 The Alabama River – the third river, along with the Tombigbee and Black Warrior to get the 17 hand built locks from 1895 to 1915 - joins at mile 45 and the waterway becomes the Mobile River.
 Seems unfair that Tombigbee, a fun, tongue twisting name from the Choctaws, loses its identity just when it’s about to flow into the Gulf.